tanadolmam/MapHistPlot/README.md

  1. Clean data

-    This method handles duplicate latitude,longtitude points
+    This method handles duplicate latitude,longtitude points using MySQL.

  2. Divide data into small pieces

-    Sometimes, data is too large to load into memory once.
+    Sometimes, data is too large to load into memory at once.
 We should split them into chunks and process one by one.
 Remind that we need to normallize them to make color looks smooth.

  3. Process each piece

     After we split data, 1 chunk means 1 tile.
 We plot each tile and crop them to make them fit to map.
 Then we will have a full heatmap of 1 zoom level.
 To get the other levels we don't need to clean,split and plot them again.
-We just stitch four tiles as one, we recursively do this to a lower zoom level.
+We just stitch four tiles as one and recursively do this to a lower zoom level.

  4. Arrange the output